divyas985/Autogen-SoM/README.md

 - **TrendAnalyzerAgent**

-  - Role: Compute technical indicators (SMA50, SMA200, RSI) and generate a trend chart (PNG → base64).
+  - Role: Compute technical indicators (SMA50, SMA200, RSI) and generate a trend chart (PNG → base64).(Need to Fix code to generate Graphs)
   - Responsibility: Produce numeric analysis + a base64-encoded PNG image of the trend.
 Return both summary metrics and the encoded image to the team.

 - **SummaryGeneratorAgent**